Skip to content

 Remaining one of the few duos in history never to break up or beef, symbolizing the "First Family" ethos.
 Their 1998 album First Family 4 Life was famously the most stolen album from NYC’s HMV stores that year—a gritty badge of honor that proved their music was a necessity for the streets.

-Is "Let It Be" The Sound of #TheAnswer?
+The Sound of #TheAnswer

 In "Let It Be," we see a different side of the Brownsville warrior.
 Collaborating with Too Busy, Danze has found a "thinking man's" pocket.
 The track is soulful yet menacing, allowing B-Real to slide in with a West Coast veteran’s poise.
 It’s Grown Up Hip Hop in its highest form, music for those who survived the fire and lived to tell the story.